Kayenta Monument Valley Scenic Road

 The Kayenta-Monument Valley Scenic Road is a 27-mile route along US Highway 163 from Kayenta to the Utah state line.
 Monument Valley is known as Tse' Bii' Ngzisgaii (Valley of the Rocks) among the Navajo.
 This is one of the most famous locations in the American Southwest, used in many television commercials and countless movies of the Western genre.

-It was in the 1500's that the Spanish first came into the area, bringing horses and sheep.
+It was around 1540 that the first Spanish came into the area, bringing horses and sheep with them.
 Within a few years, horses and sheep were a mainstay in Navajo culture.
 The Navajos acquired them by stealing them from Spanish settlers.
 That brought out the Spanish military and the early history of Spain's presence in this area is a long story of thievery and killing on both sides.
 That didn't change after the Mexican-American War in 1846-1848.
 The American government may have taken possession of the countryside but there was no significant American presence in the area for years.
 It was Navajo raids on nearby settlers that brought Kit Carson and the US Army to the area in 1863.
 Carson was charged with collecting the Navajos and marching them to exile at Bosque Redondo in eastern New Mexico.
 Using scorched-earth techniques, Carson eventually chased down the majority of the tribe and forced them to take "the Long March" to Bosque Redondo.
 Many Navajos didn't survive the march and many died in exile.
-A few years later, Congress relented and allowed the Navajos to return to their homeland as long as they agreed to keep the peace.
+The conditions at Bosque Redondo were so bad that a few years later, Congress relented and allowed the Navajos to return to their homeland as long as they agreed to keep the peace.
 From that time on, the Navajo Nation has (for the most part) been treated as a sovereign entity.

 Today, there are visitor centers at Kayenta and at the Navajo Tribal Park in Monument Valley.
 Everyone can look and see but if you want to get up close and personal, you'll need to hire a Navajo guide.
 As the guides know the land and its stories better than we know the backs of our hands, the money spent is well worth it.